-CHOOSING WHEN TO START receiving Social Security benefits is one of the most crucial financial decisions facing new retirees.
-Many people assume collecting retirement benefits as soon as they are eligible at age 62 and supplementing that income with IRA withdrawals is the best way to replace income once their paychecks stop.
-In fact, more than two-thirds of retirees claim Social Security early even though it means accepting reduced payments for the rest of their lives.
+CHOOSING WHEN TO START receiving Social Security bridge benefits is one of the most crucial financial decisions facing new retirees.
+Many people assume collecting retirement bridge benefits as soon as they are eligible at age 62 and supplementing that income with IRA withdrawals is the best way to replace income once their paychecks stop.
+In fact, more than two-thirds of retirees claim Social Security early even though it means accepting reduced social security bridge payment for the rest of their lives.
 But given increasing life expectancies and the fact that the average retirement could last 30 years, there may be a better way to maximize your retirement income.

 By waiting to apply for Social Security until normal retirement age–65 and 8 months for those turning 65 this year, and gradually rising to 67 for those born in 1960 or later–workers can substantially increase their annual benefits.
 Workers who wait to apply until age 70 receive nearly double the annual benefits they would have received at 62, thanks to avoiding the early retirement reduction, enjoying delayed retirement credits and benefiting from all the intervening cost-of-living adjustments.
 Each year you postpone claiming benefits after your normal retirement age adds 7.5% or 8% (depending on when you were born) to your benefit for the rest of your life.